catalanojuan/foodman/README.md

-foodman
+Foodman
 =======

-Django app to solve the problem of choosing someone to manage The Food Problem.
+Django app to solve the eternal problem of choosing someone to manage the Food Issue.